-Your freshman faculty adviser is a Yale faculty member or administrator affiliated with your residential college who has volunteered to talk with you about your academic interests and aspirations.
-You will meet him or her in your residential college on the Tuesday before classes begin.
+Your college adviser is a Yale faculty member, staff member, or administrator affiliated with your residential college who has volunteered to talk with you about your academic interests and aspirations.
+You will meet him or her for the first time in your residential college on the Monday before classes begin in the fall term.

-Initial meetings with your freshman faculty adviser should focus on general conversation about course selection in freshman year.
-More specific information about course levels and content, or details about academic requirements, is available through departmental advisers and publications or your college dean.
-However, your freshman adviser can offer guidance about constructing a sensible overall schedule for your first year, help you think through larger questions and plans, and direct you to relevant resources.
-Your assigned adviser may or may not share your academic interests, but his or her areas of expertise need not limit the value of your conversations.
-The point of the dialogue is for you to get general advice and become acquainted with members of the faculty affiliated with your residential college.
-As you develop your program of study during freshman year, your faculty adviser can continue to serve as a conversation partner.
+Initial meetings with your college adviser should focus generally on your academic and extracurricular interests and your goals for your first year.
+More specific information about course levels and content, or details about academic requirements, is available through departmental advisers (like the directors of undergraduate studies), web sites, publications, or your college dean.
+However, your college adviser can offer guidance about constructive ways to think about, and to get the most out of, your first year Yale, as well as tips for constructing a sensible overall schedule for your first year.
+Your adviser is there to help you think through larger questions and plans, and direct you to relevant resources.
+Not all advisers will share their advisees’ academic interests at the moment, but their areas of expertise need not limit the value of your advising conversations — and it’s also quite possible that, as you explore the Yale curriculum, your academic interests may change.
+As you develop your program of study during first year, your adviser can continue to serve as a conversation partner.

 Departmental Advising and the Academic Fair

 During your first few days on campus, a number of activities will help you get the academic year started.
-For example, you will have the opportunity to hear faculty presentations at departmental meetings, to sign up for sections of courses, to take placement tests, to consult directors of undergraduate studies, and to attend orientation sessions led by the Health Professions Advisory Program or the Center for International Experience.
+For example, you will have the opportunity to hear faculty presentations at departmental meetings, to sign up for sections of courses, to take placement tests, to consult directors of undergraduate studies, and to attend orientation sessions led by the Health Professions Advisory Program or the Center for International and Professional Experience (CIPE).

-Each academic department has a director of undergraduate studies (DUS), with whom you can discuss the department”s course offerings and major requirements.
-Contact information for each DUS is printed by department in Yale College Programs of Study (the YCPS, or “Blue Book,” which will be mailed to you in August), and a separate list of DUSes is available on the Yale College Web site.
+Each academic department has a director of undergraduate studies (DUS), with whom you may discuss the department”s course offerings and major requirements.
+Contact information for each DUS is printed by department in Yale College Programs of Study (the YCPS, or “Blue Book”), and a separate list of DUSes is available on the Yale College Web site.
 Large departments may also have departmental representatives in the residential colleges; the YCPS lists the names of these representatives.

-A particularly important opportunity to gather information about academic programs is the annual Academic Fair, held on the Tuesday afternoon before classes begin.
+A particularly important opportunity to gather information about academic programs is the annual Academic Fair, held in Linsley-Chittenden (LC) and William H. Harkness Halls (WLH) on the Tuesday afternoon before fall classes begin.
 At this event, directors of undergraduate studies and faculty members from most academic programs and departments will be available to offer you guidance about courses, placement, and prerequisites for majors.
 The fair provides excellent opportunities to gather information and advice from a broad range of sources, and you are strongly urged to attend.